 In the restriction section, you can define the form entry number.
-They required users to log in before they can use the web form.
+They required users to log in before they could use the web form.
 And schedule form visibility on the front end.

-You can configure the confirmation message user sees after form submission in the confirmation area.
+You can configure the confirmation message the user sees after form submission in the confirmation area.

 You can also use conditional logic to create messages based on user input.

 You can play with many settings here; it depends on the available addons in your plan.
 Based on the add-ons, you will see a list of settings on the left side panel.